 - you want to build muscles: fasting is by its nature not anabolic.
 By what we currently know through research, muscle protein synthesis (MPS) is maximised by eating 3-4 meals a day with protein spread evenly throughout the day.
 Fasting reduces the opportunities to stimulate MPS, rendering it inferior to non-fasting.

-- you want to prevent muscles loss as much as possible, for example in a contest preparation setting or while being sick/injured/otherwise unable to train: see above
+- you want to prevent muscle loss as much as possible, for example in a contest preparation/dieting setting or while being sick/injured/otherwise unable to train: see above

 For the media the equation is quite simple: autophaghy = health, therefore everyone should implement some kind of fasting.
 While there is evidence that impaired autophagy is related with some types of neurodegenerative diseases and cancer, it is still not clear if fasting really improves health.
 A lot of the studies in which the health markers of the participants improved through a fasting protocol where done in overweight people , which is a big confounder.
 As soon as they start fasting, they reduce their calories and drop body fat.
 Less body fat is clearly associated with better overall health and less risk of cancer and cardiovascular diseases.
 As said before, for some people it could definitely be a very valid strategy to lose weight and therefore improve their health.
 In contrast to fruit flies, where the calories of a 24 hours fast are completely compensated on the day after, this does not seem to happen in most humans.